arcbtc/clichelnbits/README.md

-# Cliche Bitcoin Lightning "lite-node" & LNbits Legend Install on a VPS
+# Cliche "lite-node" & LNbits Legend Install on a VPS

 Quick install for setting up Cliche on a cheap VPS